robfatland/runawaytrain/AWS_IAM_Identity_Center.md

     - [...User Access](https://docs.aws.amazon.com/singlesignon/latest/userguide/useraccess.html)

-## Narrative: Condensed version
+## Basics

+* Key questions
+    * How do we enable AWS **IAM Identity Center**?
-* Can the UW IdP for NetID SSO to the AWS console be repurposed for AWS Organizations?
+    * 'Can the UW IdP for NetID SSO to the AWS console be repurposed for AWS Organizations?'
-* What are the implications for using API-based access (`cli`, `boto3` etcetera)
+    * 'What are the implications for using API-based access (`cli`, `boto3` etcetera)'
-* SSO is 'single sign on': I log on to an AWS Console Account using a NetID
+* Term: SSO = 'single sign on': I log on to an AWS Console Account using a NetID
-* SAML is Security Assertion Markup Language
+* Term: SAML = Security Assertion Markup Language
-* IdP is Identity Provider, in this context UW IT
+* Term: IDP = Identity Provider, in this context UW IT using Azure AD
-* A User performs actions using a Client browser
+* In what follows: A User performs actions using a Client browser

-## User Experience: Longer narrative, more detail
+## SSO transaction in modest detail

 * A User connecting to the AWS console is directed to the IdP